prometheus404/TrotskysWorld/README.md

 # TrotskysWorld
-a shitty version of a shittier software to test the basics of logic
+a basic version of a basic software to test the basics of logic

 ## RULES
 * Tarskis rules